meemknight/LowLevelGameEngine/README.md

 First are some basic rules that you have to fallow but in a nutshell we will try to be disorganized in an organized manner.

 - Branches: Since everyone can bring contributions we want to avoid collisions.
-Let's try to use branches and pull requests when merging on master and not work on the master branch and have a branch for each feature.
+Use branches and pull requests when merging on master and not work on the master branch and have a branch for each feature.

 - Components:  Let's split the engine into individual components so it is easier to work in parallel.